Adam-Collier/portfolio-site/content/blog/2020-09-25-5-top-films/index.md

 <Film cover="./covers/parasite_cover.jpg" title="Parasite" year="2019" genre="Comedy, Thriller, Drama" rating={4.5}>

 ![Parasite Screenshot](./images/parasite.jpg)
 Expectations were already high, but fuck me it's even better than I anticipated.
-Forget about genres Parasite flat out refused to fit the narrow parameters of any existing classification.
+Forget about genres, Parasite flat out refused to fit the narrow parameters of any existing classification.
 As beautiful and well-executed Parasite is at face value Boon Jong Ho also encourages us to look at the underlying socio-political issues currently being experienced in Korea, honing in on the limited and ignorant perspective of the wealthy.
 A must-watch for those who want something brilliant and enjoy some minimalist architecture now and then.
 </Film>

 <Film cover="./covers/victoria_cover.jpg" title="Victoria" year="2015" genre="Crime, Thriller, Romance" rating={4.5}>